-Spires of 1.5m H x evergreen rosette clump of low foliage 60cm W.
+Spires of 1.5m High soft apricot flowers x evergreen rosette clump of low foliage 60cm Wide.

 SEED SOWING ADVICE: QUICK & EASY

-Sow Digitalis seeds on surface of good quality compost outdoors in spring / or sow indoors at any time.
+Sow Digitalis seeds on surface of good quality compost outdoors in spring / or sow indoors at any time for maximum germination.

-Do not cover with compost as seed requires light to germinate.
+But do not cover with compost as these seeds need light to germinate.

-Temperatures of 15-20°C are optimum for rapid germination.
+Temperatures of 15-20 degrees C. are ideal for rapid and maximum germination.

-Seeds germinate in 14 to 30 days approx.
+So germination occurs in 14 to 21 days approx.

-Pot on seedlings to harden off and mature before finally planting out in the garden.
+Then pot on the seedlings to harden off and mature.
+Before finally planting out in the garden.